 - the boil is very painful

-- red streaks start to appear on the skin around the boil
+- redness is spreading on the skin around the boil

 - there are a lot of boils or your child has boils regularly

-- if your child seems unwell or has a fever
+- your child seems unwell or has a fever

 A doctor might: